 At the same time, an integrated artistic approach to study enlivens the learning content and brings human connection to all subjects.
 It is not unusual to find our students meticulously creating beautiful mathematical drawings to prove a law, or using drama to bring their historical understandings to life.

 Central Coast Steiner School’s secondary school teachers are committed partners in the learning paths of our students.
 They balance high expectations of every emerging adult with the support and guidance needed in Years 7-10.
 The personalised structure of our high school allows teachers to really get to know the students – their strengths and challenges.
 A holistic understanding of the adolescent and how best to meet their needs is fundamental in our approach to teaching.

 Within our beautiful, natural high school grounds we have purpose-built facilities including a laboratory, art studio, sports hall, teaching kitchen, performance stage, a well-resourced library, as well as adaptive classrooms.
-Our new development, due for completion in mid 2022, includes three additional flexible learning spaces and an auditorium to seat 180 people.
+Our new development, completed in 2022, includes three additional flexible learning spaces and an auditorium to seat 180 people.